 Laura recommends getting to know the stores that are on the app.
 “You get to know which stores have their orders out on time and those that don’t,” she said.
 “If you go there a few times and they are not on time, that’s probably typical.”

 She even said she contacted support once to complain about a particular store in her area that would have her waiting up to an hour each time.
 It was removed from her app so she stopped getting requests from that location.

 Spark Driver Pay: How Much Do Spark Drivers Make?

 According to drivers we spoke to, Spark delivery drivers can make $15-20 per delivery, depending on the type of order and where you drive.
-If your market has several Walmarts participating in Spark delivery (not every Walmart participates!) and many people in your city use Spark, you’ll be busier than a smaller market with fewer Walmarts and/or orders.
+Suppose your market has several Walmarts participating in Spark delivery (not every Walmart participates!) and many people in your city use Spark.
+In that case, you’ll be busier than a smaller market with fewer Walmarts and/or orders.

 How are Spark driver earnings calculated?
 As with other app-delivery services, pay isn’t clear-cut.

 According to Spark’s FAQ, driver earnings are calculated “based on a variety of factors, such as distance traveled, delays encountered at pick-up, order size, complexities at the delivery drop-off location, and so forth.”